 Why the revolutions of the 20th century never resulted in robust, sustainable human emancipation is, of course, a hotly debated matter.
 Some people argue that this was just because of the historically specific, unfavorable circumstances of the attempts at system-wide ruptures.
 Revolutions occurred in economically backward societies, surrounded by powerful enemies.
 Some argue it was because of strategic errors of the leadership of those revolutions.
-Others indict the motives of leadership: the leaders that triumphed in the course of revolutions were motivated by desires for status and power rather than the empowerment and wellbeing of the masses.
+Others indict the motives of leadership: the leaders that triumphed in the course of these revolutions were motivated by desires for status and power rather than the empowerment and wellbeing of the masses.
 And still others argue that failure is intrinsic to any attempt at radical rupture in a social system.
 There are too many moving parts, too much complexity and too many unintended consequences.
 As a result, attempts at system-rupture will inevitably tend to unravel into such chaos that revolutionary elites, regardless of their motives, will be compelled to resort to pervasive violence and repression to sustain social order.
 Such violence, in turn, destroys the possibility for a genuinely democratic, participatory process of building a new society.

 Regardless of which (if any) of these explanations are correct, the evidence from the revolutionary tragedies of the 20th century is that system-level rupture doesn't work as a strategy for social emancipation.
+This doesn't imply rejecting the idea of an emancipatory alternative to capitalism, organized around qualitatively different principles, as the fundamental goal of social transformation; what it calls into question is the plausibility of a strategy that attempts to destroy in a ruptural manner the dominance of capitalism.

 Nevertheless, the idea of a revolutionary rupture with capitalism has not completely disappeared.
-Even if it no longer constitutes a coherent strategy of any significant political force, it speaks to the frustration and anger of living in a world of such sharp inequalities and unrealized potentials for human flourishing, and in a political system that seems increasingly undemocratic and unresponsive.
-If, however, one wants to actually transform capitalism, visions that resonate with anger are not enough; what is needed a strategic logic that has some chance of working in practice.
+Even if rupture no longer constitutes a coherent strategy of any significant political force, it speaks to the frustration and anger of living in a world of such sharp inequalities and unrealized potentials for human flourishing, and in a political system that seems increasingly undemocratic and unresponsive.
+If, however, one wants to actually transform capitalism in an emancipatory direction, visions that resonate with anger are not enough; what is needed is a strategic logic that has some chance of working in practice.